cogent3/cogent3/doc/examples/application_controller_framework.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 The class Parameter is an abstract class.
 Every Parameter object has six
-attributes: Prefix, Name, Value, Delimiter, Quote, and IsPath.
+attributes: Prefix, name, Value, Delimiter, Quote, and IsPath.
 All attributes may have any value, as long as it can be type casted into a string.

 The Prefix of a parameter specifies the character that precedes the name of the